OSU-AIGSA/osu-aigsa.github.io/docs/index.md

 This year, we're launching the Artificial Intelligence Application Support Program (AIASP), a service run by volunteer graduate students in our school to assist folks historically underrepresented in the field as they apply to AI graduate programs (M.S./Ph.D.) at OSU!
 You can find more info [here.](https://www.aigsa.club/aiasp)

 For additional information and questions, please contact us at [ai.gsa@oregonstate.edu](mailto:ai.gsa@oregonstate.edu).

+# Fall 2022 Reading Group: AGI (Artificial General Intelligence) Safety Fundamentals

+As powerful AI systems take on increasingly impactful tasks, we need to take great care to prevent catastrophic unintended consequences.
+And we're talking about it.
+More info [here.](https://www.aigsa.club/agisf)